Algebraic twists of modular forms and Hecke orbits: Introduction and statement of results

 As a last step before stating our main result, we quantify the properties of the test function $V$ that we handle.
 Given $P>0$ and $Q\geq 1$ real numbers, we define:

-\begin{definition}[Condition $(V(P,Q))$] Let $P>0$ and $Q\geq 1$ be real numbers.
-A smooth compactly supported function $V$ on $[0,+\infty[$ satisfies {\rm Condition} $(V(P,Q))$ if \begin{enumerate} \item The support of $V$ is contained in the dyadic interval $[P,2P]$; \item For all $x>0$ and all integer $\nu\geq 0$ we have the inequality
+\begin{definition}[Condition $(V(C,P,Q))$] Let $P>0$ and $Q\geq 1$ be real numbers and let $C=(C_\nu)_{\nu\geq 0}$ be a sequence of non-negative real numbers.
+A smooth compactly supported function $V$ on $[0,+\infty[$ satisfies {\rm Condition} $(V(C,P,Q))$ if \begin{enumerate} \item The support of $V$ is contained in the dyadic interval $[P,2P]$; \item For all $x>0$ and all integers $\nu\geq 0$ we have the inequality

 \end{enumerate}